Growing turmeric and growing ginger are both easy. Start growing them now to have your own constant supply of these beneficial herbal roots.

 When I am growing turmeric and growing ginger, I start by mixing a good blend of dirt.
 My “special mix” is ⅓ existing soil or organic potting soil, ⅓ pine bark mulch (I used old applewood mulch last year with great results), and ⅓ compost or manure.
 If using manure, be sure it’s well-aged.
 You can also throw in a handful of slow-release fertilizer.

 Mix the soil well and water before adding to the pot.

 Setting Up the Plant

 In the bottom of the pot, add about 3-4 inches of soil.
 Dampen again and add soil to 3 inches below the top of the pot.
 Place your rhizome on the soil and lightly cover.
 Water once more and place in a sunny spot.
-You can place them outside if the nighttime temperatures are above 50°F. If not, then place in a sunny window.
-Light is not key now – heat is most important in the beginning.
+You can place them outside if the nighttime temperatures are above 50°F. If not, then place it in a sunny window.
+At this point, light is not key for growing turmeric and growing ginger because heat is most important in the beginning.
 This planting method will work well with both turmeric and ginger.

 You can plant both turmeric and ginger in the ground, but if you live in an area with bad soil, it must be amended first.
 I suggest the above mixture for in-ground gardens too.

 As stated above, wait until the nighttime temps are above 50°F before planting in the ground.
 Use the above instructions to plant the rhizomes in the same way.
 Keep well watered until established.